 7. Decision

-For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel orders that the Domain Name <xtx-markets.com> be transferred to the Complainant.
+For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel orders that the disputed domain name <fermlivingnew.com> be transferred to the Complainant.

 /Karen Fong/ Karen Fong Sole Panelist